For more information and to book an initial session; contact Martin on 07973 504121 or firstname.lastname@example.org

 I want to develop this work with women who are committed to their own healing and growth and don’t want money to prevent this happening, so my charge is based on your ability to pay.
 We can discuss this at the initial session.
 My ethical statement for my work is at Ethics Statement.

-I am writing (the first ever) a book on Tantric Psychotherapy to be published late in 2016 and may want to include some excerpts from our work together and your reflections and feedback on it.
+I am writing (the first ever) a book on Tantric Psychotherapy to be published in 2020 and may want to include some excerpts from our work together and your reflections and feedback on it.
 This, of course, will be in a suitably disguised and anonymous form.
 I will ask your permission and would welcome your reflections from sessions and possibly excerpts from your journal.